ADA 2026 Events

 Too Much or Too Little? with Andrew Holland

 AD should provide enough information to put the listener in a position to engage with the performance, but it should not try to do everything.
-Join Andrew in a skill set that explores this approach in detail.
+Join Andrew in a masterclass that explores this approach in detail.

 AD Soup - Monday 23 March, 7.00pm – 8.00pm